bryanbraun/bryanbraun.github.io/_pages/work-with-me.md

   <p>I'm a Senior Software Engineer, and I've spent the last 12 years building web products for Lululemon, Warby Parker, Stanford University, The White House, and other great organizations.</p>

-  <p>I have full-stack experience but the thing I'm best at is building and maintaining web front ends.
+  <p>I have full-stack experience, but the thing I'm best at is building and maintaining modern web frontends.
 Most recently, I've been working with Typescript, React, and Node.js, but I've used many other technologies (looking at you, Rails) and I'm down to learn some new ones.</p>
 </div>

 I'm currently available for new opportunities.